This is a raknet protocol documentation. It has everything needed to create a server/client(the default raknet not other types).

 packet with a type ID ofClientIdentityIsInvalid

-is set to false and there is no identity proof, send aRemoteSystemRequiresPublicKey
+.
+If set to false and there is noidentity proof

 packet with a type ID ofClientIdentityIsMissing